Subaru Solterra Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Subaru Solterra are $1,896 a year for full coverage insurance.
-Comprehensive costs an estimated $384 each year, collision insurance costs $690, and liability coverage costs $584.
-Liability-only coverage costs as little as $678 a year, and high-risk coverage costs around $4,102.
-Teens pay the highest rates at up to $7,168 a year.
+The average insurance rates for a Subaru Solterra are $1,896 a year including full coverage.
+Comprehensive costs on average $384, collision costs $690, and liability insurance costs $584.
+A liability-only policy costs as little as $678 a year, with high-risk insurance costing around $4,102.
+Teens cost the most to insure at $7,168 a year or more.

 Average premium for full coverage: $1,896

-Prices include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all 50 states and Solterra models.
+Includes $500 physical damage deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and for all Solterra models.

-For a driver around age 40, Subaru Solterra insurance prices range from the low end price of $678 for liability-only coverage to a high rate of $4,102 for a policy for a high-risk driver.
+For an average driver, Subaru Solterra insurance rates go from as low as $678 for basic liability insurance to the much higher price of $4,102 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.